 We work in a wired world.
 Those who have been in the office workplace for a number of years know that times have changed, dramatically.
-We are busy as never before.
-Those days of “circ files” and carbon copy seem almost loggish.
+In days gone by our desks were cluttered with “circ files” that contained volumes of paper – originals, hard to read carbon copies, photos, plans, maps and all sorts of ephemera.
 Then, we would have thought the notion of dealing with hundreds of pages of text daily as unmanageable: how on earth could one cover, let alone absorb such a volume?
 But these are the volumes that now pass daily on our screens.
+We are busy as never before.

 Employees at all levels are complaining of “e-mail burnout” as light speed memos pop up on their screens with dismaying frequency.
 A manager recently remarked: “I’m getting so much e-mail I can’t get my work done.”
 What’s happening here?